juztas/ejfat_demos/perlmutter/README.md

 # EJFAT Perlmutter Demo

-This directory contains a Makefile for building and operating the EJFAT (Elastic Java Frame-Aligned Transport) load balancer on NERSC's Perlmutter supercomputer.
+This directory contains a Makefile for building and operating the EJFAT (ESnet JLab FPGA Accelerated Transport) load balancer on NERSC's Perlmutter supercomputer.
 The Makefile uses `podman-hpc` containers and SLURM for distributed computing.

 ## Prerequisites